Family recipe to phenomenon: The San Diego restaurant credited with creating taquitos

 “It was like a little tortilla factory where they were making tortillas by hand,” his granddaughter and third-generation owner of El Indio, Jennifer Pesqueira, said to FOX5SanDiego.com.
 “He worked in the local factory making airplanes during the night and then worked in El Indio during the day with his parents.”

-Pesqueira Sr., who was making about 30 dozen tortillas a day by hand at the time, thought of a recipe from his grandmother in Sonora, Mexico that was a kind of rolled taco with shredded beef.
-He decided to start making them for those workers and called them “taquitos,” which translates to “little tacos.”
+Pesqueira Sr., who was making about 30 dozen tortillas a day by hand at the time, thought of a recipe for Flautas, which is a kind of rolled taco dish with meat like shredded beef, from his grandmother in Sonora, Mexico.
+He then adapted that recipe to fit the needs of the factory workers, calling them “taquitos” or “little tacos.”

 Around the same time, Pesqueira Sr. worked to expand production of El Indio’s tortillas by making San Diego’s first tortilla machine in his basement.
 With that development, the factory was able to increase their output to as many as 30 dozen tortillas in an hour – enough to turn the factory into a small restaurant.